 Audi’s new Q8 is almost ready for its auto show debut.

-Today we have the first spy shots of the sporty SQ8 variant which should debut roughly alongside the standard Q8 sometime next year.
+Today we have new spy shots and video of the sporty SQ8 variant which should debut roughly alongside the standard Q8 sometime next year.
 Further down the track there will be a full-fledged RS Q8 joining the fold.
 Audi has trademarked the names of both performance SUVs in the past year.

 The Q8 is a coupe-like SUV similar in size to the Q7 and due in 2018.
 It will be a rival to the BMW X6 and Mercedes-Benz GLE Coupe, so presumably any SQ8 would rival sportier alternatives of those vehicles, i.e. the X6 M50d and Mercedes-AMG GLE43 Coupe, respectively.
 The RS Q8, meanwhile, would go after the X6 M and GLE63 Coupe.